yongchaofan/tinyTerm/docs/index.md

 ## Introduction

-Years ago when I started support telecom transport devices using TL1 command line interface, I quickly realized that existing terminal emulators was not adequat dealing with the challenges facing TL1 users:
+tinyTerm started as a simple telnet and serial terminal emulator when I started working on telecom tansport devices using command line interfaces like TL1, over time additional features were added to make network engineer's life eaiser:

-	- have to remember and type long commands repeatedly
+	- command autocompletion was added so that typing long commands repeatedly becomes easier
-	- have to send batches of commands to multiple devices
+	- batch automation was added so that have to send batches of commands to multiple devices
-	- have to make configuration changes based on the data retrived
+	- ftpd/tftpd was added so that software upgrade for the network devices can be automated

-tinyTerm was started as a simple serial/telnet client with some unique features towards those challenges:
+	- ssh/sftp/netconf support was added when network devices started require secure connections

-	- command hsitory and autocompletion
+	- finally a scripting interface was added so new functions can be added easily

-	- automated command batch execution
+Designed with minimalist philosophy, tinyTerm is ultra small even with all the unique features, x64 executable file is only 255KB, x86 executable is just 216KB, portable application, no installation needed, no dll required.

-	- scripting interface for extension
+Released as open source under GPL 3.0, hosted on github https://github.com/yongchaofan/tinyTerm Windows 10 user should install from microsoft store https://www.microsoft.com/store/apps/9NXGN9LJTL05

 ## Terminal Emulation
-At first glance, tinyTerm is just another terminal emulator, operates just like any other emulators.
-User interface design takes minimallist philosophy like putty, and goes even further as to integrate munu bar into title bar, hide srollbar until scrolling back, only one dialog for connection making.
+At first glance, tinyTerm is just another terminal emulator, user interface designed to be minimal, munu bar integrated into title bar, srollbar is hidden until scrolling back, there is only one dialog, used for connection making.

 Five types of connections supported: serial, telnet, ssh, sftp and netconf.
 For serial connections, available serial ports are auto detected and added to the ports drop down list.